 Academic advisors, college associate deans, and graduate student program coordinators are committed to helping students achieve their full potential.
 If a student is struggling, advisors, program coordinators and associate deans can help students navigate academic impacts and connect with relevant resources.

-College liaisons are experienced Student Affairs staff who work in partnership with students, housefellows, advisors, faculty, and associate deans in each college to assure support for students regarding their overall Carnegie Mellon experience.
-The college liaisons serve as the primary Student Affairs advocate for graduate students and undergraduate students living off campus.
+College liaisons are experienced Student Affairs staff who work in partnership with students, student support resources coordinators, advisors, faculty, and associate deans in each college to cultivate a positive Carnegie Mellon student experience.

 For undergraduate students living in university housing, the housefellow serves as the primary Student Affairs advocate for their residents.
 Housefellows are well-connected with campus resources and are committed to the ongoing care and well-being of our students.
 Housefellows can engage campus resources and assist students with personal or academic difficulty in any form.

 Student Support Resources

 The Student Support Resources team offers an additional level of support and expertise for students who are navigating any of a wide range of life events.
 Student Support Resources staff members work in partnership with campus and community resources to provide coordination of care and support appropriate to each student’s situation.